Turbo Takeaways

 To qualify for the program, you must be at least 60 years old, and your household income must not exceed 185% of the poverty income guidelines.
 To apply, contact your state’s local agency.
 You can find the contact information for an agency near you on the USDA website.

-We also recommend checking food programs run by local communities.
-Your states and local communities may also have initiatives like subsidized meals, food pantries, mobile pantries, and grocery delivery.
+You can also check food programs run by local communities.
+Many state and local programs may also have initiatives like subsidized meals, food pantries, and grocery delivery.

 Are You Eligible for Grocery Assistance Programs?